Drowned World/Substitute for Love

 "Drowned World/Substitute for Love" is a song recorded by American singer Madonna for her seventh studio album, Ray of Light (1998).
 It was written and produced by Madonna and William Orbit, with additional songwriters including Rod McKuen, Anita Kerr and David Collins.
 McKuen and Kerr received the credits due to the usage of a sample from one of their songs, "Why I Follow the Tigers".
 "Drowned World/Substitute for Love" is an ambient pop song which lyrically describes Madonna's spiritual transformation to seek authentic love over superficial alliances.

 "Drowned World/Substitute for Love" was released as the album's third single on August 24, 1998, worldwide, except in the United States.
-It became Madonna's seventh number-one single in Spain, while charting within the top ten in Iceland and the United Kingdom.
+It became Madonna's seventh number-one single in Spain, while charting within the top ten in Iceland and the United Kingdom Singles Chart.
 The B-side of the single, "Sky Fits Heaven", reached number 41 on the US Dance Club Songs chart.

 An accompanying music video was released for the song, featuring Madonna running away from the paparazzi until she arrives at home.
 The video faced strong reaction in the media due to the paparazzi chase sequences, a scenario similar to Diana, Princess of Wales's death in 1997.
 The song was performed in two of Madonna's tours, these being the Drowned World Tour (2001) and the Confessions Tour (2006).
-She also performed the track at the London stop of her Rebel Heart Tour (2015–16), in memory of Collins, as well as the Madonna: Tears of a Clown show in Melbourne.
+She also performed the track at the London stop of her Rebel Heart Tour (2015–16), in memory of Collins, as well as the 2016 Madonna: Tears of a Clown show in Melbourne.

 Background and release

 Since 1996, Madonna went through a number of "life-changing experiences".
-She gave birth to her daughter Lourdes, became interested in Eastern mysticism and Kabbalah, and was enlisted for the title role on the film adaptation of the musical Evita (1996).
+She gave birth to her daughter Lourdes Leon, became interested in Eastern mysticism and Kabbalah, and was enlisted for the title role of Eva Perón in the film adaptation of the musical Evita (1996).
 A year later, following the promotion of the Evita soundtrack, she started working on Ray of Light, her seventh studio album.
 Madonna wrote songs with William Orbit, Patrick Leonard, Rick Nowels and Babyface but the songs from the latter did not make it to the final track list.
 The album would reflect the singer's changed perspectives about life.
 Author Carol Benson noted that it was a "deeply spiritual dance record", with the crux of it based on liberation of Madonna from her own career and the many identities she had assumed over the years.
 Motherhood had softened the singer emotionally, which was reflected in the songs.
 She started talking about ideas and used words which implied deep and personal thoughts, rather than the regular dance-floor anthemic tunes she had composed.